-Families are required to report all increases in earned income, including new employment, within 10 business days of the change occurring.

-The CCHA will only conduct interim reexaminations to recalculate the new family share of rent and new subsidy amounts.

-Families are not required to report any other changes in income or expenses.
+Families are required to report all increases in income within 10 business days of the change occurring.
+The CCHA will conduct an interim reexamination to recalculate the new family share of rent and new subsidy amount.
+Families may report changes in income or expenses at any time.